In this post

 6. Theme and Plugin-Generated Content Translations

-Every WordPress website has a fair bit of content that the user hasn’t authored but was generated by the theme or the plugins you have installed on the site.
+Every WordPress website has a fair bit of content that you haven’t created but is generated by the theme or the plugins you have installed on the site.

 Those can be all sorts of small text snippets or messages.
-Maybe it’s a label next to a widget, maybe a “last updated” note next to your posts, etc.
+Maybe it’s a label next to a widget, the “Add to Cart” button, or maybe the “last updated” note next to your posts, etc.

-The problem with this type of texts is that some multilingual plugins don’t even touch them.
-Meaning you can be stuck with the same text across all your different language versions.
+The problem with this type of text is that some multilingual plugins don’t even touch them.
+Meaning you can be stuck with the same text across all your different languages.
 And, believe me, those texts then do stick out like a sore thumb.

-You really want your best WordPress multilingual plugin to be able to handle that.
+You want your best WordPress multilingual plugin to be able to handle the dynamic content your theme and plugins generate.

 With the above out of the way, let’s now look at the best WordPress multilingual plugins available out there and how well they deliver on our wishlist of features.